IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Redetect File Type
 ~~~~~~~~~~~~~~~~~~

-Dataverse uses a variety of methods for determining file types (MIME types or content types) and these methods (listed below) are updated periodically.
-If you have files that have an unknown file type, you can have Dataverse attempt to redetect the file type.
+The Dataverse Platform uses a variety of methods for determining file types (MIME types or content types) and these methods (listed below) are updated periodically.
+If you have files that have an unknown file type, you can have the Dataverse Platform attempt to redetect the file type.

 When using the curl command below, you can pass ``dryRun=true`` if you don't want any changes to be saved to the database.
 Change this to ``dryRun=false`` (or omit it) to save the change.